By Amelia Son PTA

 - Ice: Apply ice to the area four to eight times a day for twenty to thirty minutes at a time.
 Make sure always to have a barrier between your skin and the ice to avoid further injury to the skin.

 - Compression: There are multiple ways to achieve compression.
 The most common are elastic bandages and compression sleeves, which can be purchased at most pharmacies.
-Compression stockings can also be used.
+Compression stockings are also useful.